mross1080/Training-Data-Collector/README.md

 `python collect_arduino_data.py`

 The program will ask you to name the file you would like to output your data to.
-Make sure you give the file in quotation marks.
 The name doesn't really matter, whatever makes you happy.

+Start recording some movements on the Arduino.
+And then you will see the data come on the screen.
+Once you are done Hit `ctrl + c`

+And your file will be written!